Physiopathological mechanisms of respiratory illnesses

 The group’s research focuses on three major areas: alterations of pulmonary circulation in respiratory diseases, complications associated with surgical interventions, and the development and evaluation of integrated patient-care systems for the follow-up and treatment of patients with respiratory diseases.

-The group’s research on pulmonary circulation disorders in respiratory diseases uses a translational approach, i.e., it works closely with advances in the laboratory and in clinical practice.
-The goal is to identify the mechanisms that affect the development of pulmonary hypertension and to identify potential therapeutic targets to treat it.
+The group’s research on pulmonary circulation disorders in respiratory diseases uses a translational approach, bringing together advances in the laboratory and clinical practice.
+The goal is to identify the mechanisms that affect the development of pulmonary hypertension in chronic respiratory diseases and to identify potential therapeutic targets to treat it.

 Its research on perioperative medicine evaluates prehabilitation as a preoperative intervention aimed at reducing complications.
 With regard to the postoperative period, it evaluates strategies for minimizing complications derived from mechanical ventilation and other therapeutic interventions.